 Because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions—it is by grace you have been saved.
-And God raised us up [past tense] with Christ and seated us [past tense] with him in the heavenly realms in Christ Jesus, in order that in the coming ages he might show the incomparable riches of his grace, expressed in his kindness to us in Christ Jesus.
+And God raised us up with Christ and seated us with him in the heavenly realms in Christ Jesus, in order that in the coming ages he might show the incomparable riches of his grace, expressed in his kindness to us in Christ Jesus.
 (Ephesians 2:4-7)

 A good relationship with Jesus goes a long way in times of trial, in times of doctrinal uncertainty, and in times of blessing.
 It is a joy to know the Lord — not just know about him, but to know him, to have a friendship.
 It is a tremendous comfort to know that he values us, that he is like a father who gets up and runs toward us whenever we come back to him (Luke 15:20).
 He welcomes us as a beloved child, not as a servant (verses 22-23).
 He wants us to live in his house forever.

 Jesus says you can have the joy of salvation.
 Faith and hope in him will transform your life.
 Do you need a better relationship with our Lord and Master?
 Yes, we all do.
-So how can we have it?
+How can we have it?
 Let me suggest three things: prayer, study and fellowship.